mibs510/EZDuplicator/README.md

 ### 12VPM V3???

 TBD.
-However, I would definitely get rid of the Arduino in favor of an STM32.
-Maybe add support for an industrial signal light?
+However, I would definitely get rid of the Arduino in favor of an STM32 (fully incorporated, no headers for a drop-in).
+Maybe add support for a stack light?

 # TODO
-* Properly comment all functions/methods/classes/etc
+* Properly document & comment all functions/methods/classes/etc
 * Update `update_twelve_vpm()` to support 12VPM V2
 * Add temperature settings into `SettingsDialog.py`to support new features of the 12VPM V2
 * Improve Connect2Hub.py:`check_for_defective_targets()` function.
 * Add quantity acknowledgment after duplicating
 * ~~Add splash animation~~
-* ~~Exclude metadata files from verification (e.g. .Trash/*)~~
+* ~~Exclude trash/recycle files from verification & data-only duplication (e.g. .Trash/*)~~
 * Make `CapacityDetailsDialog` look prettier

-# Features
+# Future Features To Implement
 * Add webGUI
   * To support features mentioned below and advanced settings for said features
 * Add visual QA for labels.
 OpenCV?